LSeu-Open/AIEnhancedWork/README.md

 ## Language Only Large Language Models

-Large Language Models (LLMs) are **sophisticated artificial intelligence systems that have been trained on enormous amounts of text data to grasp and produce human-like language via pattern analysis.**
+Large Language Models (LLMs) are **artificial intelligence systems trained on large amounts of text data to recognize patterns and generate human-like language.**

-This overview **focuses on instruction-tuned models to maintain clarity**. **Fine-tuned variants**, while numerous and continuously evolving, **are not included in this comparison.** See [Fine-tuned Models section](#finetuned-llms) below for specialized implementations.
+This overview **focuses on instruction-tuned models for consistency.** Fine-tuned variants, though numerous and constantly developing, are not included in this comparison.
+For details on specific implementations, see the "[Fine-tuned Models section](#finetuned-llms)" section below.

-Models are ranked using our [structured scoring system](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md) that balances multiple criteria, such as Entity & Publisher benchmarks, human preference, and technical features.
+Models are ranked using our [structured scoring system](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md), which considers multiple factors such as Entity & Publisher benchmarks, human preference, and technical features.

 ### Advanced Language and Reasoning LLMs

 #### Open source Models

-**Note that a higher score doesn't guarantee better performance in all tasks or domains; it offers an overall assessment within the model's own size family.**
+**Note that a higher score does not guarantee better performance across all tasks or domains; it provides an overall evaluation within the model's own size category.**

 > [!Tip]
 > Follow our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to deploy LLMs locally using Ollama and Page Assist for secure, privacy-focused language processing.

-***Large-scale models (70+ billion parameters)*** : These require significant amounts of both RAM and GPU memory, often rendering local installation infeasible for most users.
-Consequently, such models are predominantly deployed on cloud-based platforms designed to provide the essential computational resources needed.
+***Large-scale models (70+ billion parameters)*** : These require substantial amounts of RAM and GPU memory, making local installation impractical for most users.
+As a result, these models are typically deployed on cloud-based platforms that provide the necessary computational resources.

 | Organization       | Model Name | [Model Sizes](https://catherinebreslin.medium.com/what-is-a-parameter-3d4b7736c81d)    | [Score](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md) (v0.3.1) | [Context Window](https://research.ibm.com/blog/larger-context-window) | [Reasoning Model](https://www.ibm.com/think/topics/ai-reasoning) | Geographic Origin |
 |:------------------:|:---------------------------------------------------------------------------------|:--------------:|:------------:|:------------------:|:----:|:-------------:|